You can start by shoring up your retirement.

 If you itemize your taxes, there are a few ways to lower your income.

 First, take advantage of charitable giving.
-You may be able to claim charitable contributions for tax year 2022 if you’ll have write-offs exceeding th ($12,950 for singles; $25,900 for married couples filing jointly).
+You may be able to claim charitable contributions for tax year 2022 if you’ll have write-offs exceeding the standard deduction ($12,950 for singles; $25,900 for married couples filing jointly).

 If you’re a homeowner, think about if you can pay your January mortgage payment in December to increase how much mortgage interest that you can deduct from your taxes.
 Similarly, you can also pre-pay your property taxes for 2023, if your state allows it.
 That can be added to your state and local tax deduction.

 Consider ramping up unreimbursed medical expenses.
-Taxpayers can deduct qualified, unreimbursed medical expenses that are more than .
+Taxpayers can deduct qualified, unreimbursed medical expenses that are more than 7.5% of their 2022 adjusted gross income.
 There’s still time to schedule appointments and procedures that will increase the amount of your deductible expenses.

 HSAs vs. FSAs